mwfj/Operating_System-xv6/README.md

 For  the specific test, you should follow the instruction from README in each project folder

-This project mainly divided into four part:
+This project mainly divided into four parts:

 + **Project1**: xv6 intro: This first project is just a warmup, and thus relatively light on work.
 The goal of the project is simple: to add a system call to xv6.
 Your system call, getprocsinfo() ,